pgina/docs/local_machine.md

 If enabled in the gateway stage, the local machine plugin ensures that the authenticated (and authorized) user has a local account.
 If not, one is created.
 It also makes sure that the local account has the appropriate group membership.
+Note that this stage may modify the group membership of a local account (see "Local Groups" below).
-You can configure the plugin to add the user to a set of mandantory groups.
+You can also configure the plugin to add the user to a set of mandantory groups.

 We recommend that you have this plugin enabled in the gateway stage if you are using non-local account logins such as LDAP or MySQL Authentication.